Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 - Growth stages increase ecosystem development funding

-- Mature stages balance allocations across all three areas
+- Mature stages balance allocations across validator rewards, ecosystem development and operations.

 Rayls initially implements a permissioned validator set that is geopolitically distributed to mitigate political risks of collusion.